 Some farmers, particularly those well known as innovators, have developed their own effective systems for testing and developing new, improved practices.
 These systems of inquiry enable them to combine research and problem solving with normal farming operations.
 Our project offers the opportunity for problem-solving systems developed by the very best, innovative farmers to be made available in a “how to” manual and through outreach programs which will be offered by trained extension educators.

-Working with eight expert farmer- innovators we will compile and organize information on the best problem-solving practices that have been developed by these farmers into a “how to” manual that can be used to teach these methods to others.
-We will then make these farmer-developed methods available to agricultural service providers using the manual as a basis for three 4-hour training workshops.
+Working with eight expert farmer- innovators we compiled and organized information on the best problem-solving practices that have been developed by these farmers into a “how to” manual that can be used to teach these methods to others.
+We then made these farmer-developed methods available to agricultural service providers using the manual as a basis for 4-hour training workshops.

 We created an online survey using survey monkey and sent it out to New York state vegetable crop extension educators.
 Our collaborator Robert Hadad assisted us in reaching out to his extension colleagues via their weekly newsletter.

 Unfortunately, we received very few responses.
 We suspect that the educators we reached out to do not sense any urgency in their need to reply, as some had previously indicated to us that they were indeed very interested in using this manual in their work.